 - 1. Include Succession Planning in the Board of Directors list of duties. - 2.
-If you do not have a Director of staffing, volunteer or personnel, create that role at the Board Level - 3.
-Create your Organizational Chart of all positions and reporting relationships - tip: Check this against other Org Charts to look for missing roles and for conflicting roles - 4.
-Establish duties for each position:- Responsibilities: What do they have to do in their job - Accountabilties: What work do they need to oversee and ensure is done right
+If you do not have a Staffing Director, volunteer or personnel, create that role at the Board Level - Create your Organizational Chart of all positions and reporting relationships - tip: Check this against other Org Charts to look for missing roles and for conflicting roles - 4.
+Establish duties for each position: - Responsibilities: What do they have to do in their job - Accountabilities: What work do they need to oversee and ensure is done right